-Generally, you may need to consider the unique features to Enterprise and also data size limits present in Pro/Premier that are different in Enterprise.
+Consider the unique features to Enterprise and data size limits present in Pro/Premier that are different in Enterprise.

 We don’t have an exhaustive list of features, partially because Intuit does not really publish them (their materials online are mostly marketing, high level, and gloss over details.)

 In some cases an entire feature is unique to Enterprise and in others some functionality within a feature is unique.
 For example, Advanced Inventory is Enterprise only.
-Within the custom fields feature, used on sales forms, drop lists you can pick from are an Enterprise only feature.
+Also, within the custom fields feature, which is used on sales forms, the pick lists you can pick from are an Enterprise-only feature.

 Most users are aware if they’re using Enterprise only features, and generally this has not been an issue for our customers after conversion.
 Here’s a page from Intuit that compares features for different QB versions.